Temporary Restraining Orders in New Jersey

-The TRO will prevent any contact between the defendant and the plaintiff.
+The TRO, if issued, will prevent any contact between the defendant and the plaintiff.
 It will also list protected parties such as children, relatives, etc. and protected places such as homes, schools, relatives’ homes, etc. Finally, it will address any custody/visitation issues if the parties have minor children together.
 In addition, a Judge can even order temporary financial support so that bills are paid during the pendency of the case.
 This custody/visitation will remain in effect until the Final Restraining Order (FRO) hearing.

 What if I am not a protected party under the Domestic Violence Act?